 Four-Year Degree Program.
 This program, which was introduced in 1950 and revised in 1953, leads to the degree B.S. in Nursing.
 The degree is awarded by the College of Arts and Sciences of Indiana University.
-Applications for this program should be made to the Director of Admissions, Indiana University, Bloomington, Indiana.
+Applications for this program should be made to the Admissions Director, Indiana University, Bloomington, Indiana.